 A migraine with aura includes seeing colors, lights, zigzag patterns, and blind spots, also including the other types of symptoms.
 Aura symptoms usually occur about an hour before the head pain starts and does not normally last for more than an hour.

 Migraines are very often left untreated and are usually self-diagnosed.
-An effective way to treat your migraines is to keep a journal of each migraine you get, how long it lasts, and what you did to treat it.
-This can be helpful for your doctor to determine your triggers and treatment plan.
+In fact, an effective way to treat them is to keep a journal of each migraine you get, how long it lasts, and what you did to treat it.
+This can be helpful for your doctor to determine patterns that will better clarify your triggers and, therefore, the best treatment plan.

 The best ways to stop migraines are to avoid triggers (i.e. stress), alcohol, skipped meals, caffeine, and bad sleep habits.